Partner Events overview for customers - Azure Event Grid

 Receive events from a partner

 You receive events from a partner in a partner topic that's' created on your behalf by a partner.
 Here are the high-level steps to subscribe to events from a partner.

-- Subscribe to events by creating one or more event subscriptions on the partner topic.
+Subscribe to events by creating one or more event subscriptions for the partner topic.

 You must register the Azure Event Grid resource provider with every Azure subscription where you want create Event Grid resources.
 Otherwise, operations to create resources will fail.